Loom & Leaf vs. Casper: A Point-by-Point Comparison

 Casper: 100 days

 The bottom line: With Loom & Leaf, you get 365 days to decide whether or not you’re happy with your mattress.
 If not, we will exchange it for another mattress or take it away for donation or recycling.
 In the case of a return, you are responsible only for a $99 processing fee.
 Casper will arrange for returned mattress pickup through a local charity or recycling party with no extra charge.

 Casper: 10 years

-The bottom line: The Loom & Leaf non-prorated warranty period is five years longer.
-Here’s how it works: If your Loom & Leaf mattress is deemed defective during the first two years, Saatva will replace it with a brand new mattress, free of charge.
-After that, we’ll repair and recover your mattress for the cost of transportation ($99) for the remainder of the warranty period.
+The bottom line: The Loom & Leaf memory foam mattress carries a lifetime warranty.
+The warranty works like this: If a mattress is deemed defective during the first two years, Saatva will replace it with a brand new mattress, free of any charges.
+Starting in year three and for as long as you own your mattress, Saatva will repair and re-cover your mattress.
+You will be responsible only for a $149 processing fee.
 Casper offers a 10-year warranty and waives shipping costs associated with mattresses returned under the warranty.

 What about customer support?

 Loom & Leaf: Noncommissioned sleep guides are available in Saatva’s New York operations center to answer questions about Loom & Leaf 24 hours a day, 365 days a year.